 For the last two years of her life, she was burdened with heart and kidney disease.
 She died from their effects at the age of 66 on Feb.
 21, 1927.
 Funeral services were held in her home, with Rev. M.F.
 Klingaman officiating.
 Son Peter signed her death certificate, and the Allentown Morning Call printed an obituary.

-Son Peter G. Rothenberger (1882-1961) was born on Jan.
-16, 1882 in Seisholtzville, PA.
-He never married.
+Son Peter George Rothenberger (1882-1961) was born on Jan.
+16, 1882 in Seisholtzville, Berks County.
+As an infant, he received the rite of Christian baptism by the hand of the family's pastor, Rev. Eli Keller of Huff's Lutheran and Reformed Church in Hereford Township.
+Rev. Keller kept a handwritten notation of the ceremony in his pastoral records.
+Peter never married.
 He lived with his mother at 726 New Street in Allentown in 1927.
 After her death, he moved into the residence of his married sister Mary Leiby at 3819 Linden Street in Cetronia.
 He earned a living as a cabinet maker and designer with C.A.
 Dorney Furniture, joining the company in 1909 and retiring in 1943 after 34 years of employment.
 He belonged to the Dubbs Memorial United Church of Christ and was a member of the South Whitehall Beneficial Association.
 When queried by the Allentown Morning Call in Feb.
 1956, about President Dwight D. Eisenhower's heart attack, Peter responded with his quote published: "Since doctors have okayed his health, I think President Eisenhower, a great leader, will be a candidate for reelection."
 Peter was felled by a heart attack at age 79 and passed into eternity in Allentown on April 1, 1961.
 His photograph and an obituary appeared in the Morning Call.
 Interment was in Longswamp Cemetery.

-Daughter Mary M. Rothenberger (1890- ? ) was born in Dec.
-1890.
+Daughter Mary Lehanna Rothenberger (1890- ? ) was born three days before Christmas 1890.
+She was baptized in infancy by the family's pastor, Rev. Eli Keller of Huff's Lutheran and Reformed Church in Hereford Township, an event which he recorded in his pastoral papers.
 On Jan.
-20, 1912, she wedded Raymond Leiby ( ? - ? ), son of George and Josephine (Levan) Leiby.
+20, 1912, at the age of 21, she wedded Raymond Leiby ( ? - ? ), son of George and Josephine (Levan) Leiby.
 They bore two sons, Kenneth G. Leiby and Woodrow Leiby.
 For decades, they lived in Allentown's Cetronia section at 3819 Linden Street.
 Raymond was employed for 42 years by Mack Trucks Inc. They belonged to Dubbs Memorial United Church of Christ.
 They are known to have attended the 1946 Lehigh County Fair.
 When they marked their 50th wedding anniversary in 1962 and their 60th anniversary in 1972, the couple was pictured on the pages of the Allentown Morning Call.